Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 In addition to hiking, opportunities abound for the canoeist, camper, and cyclist.
 This national recreational trail and wildlife refuge provides an oasis of solitude and peace.

 Perhaps most importantly, De Soto’s biological diversity is home to many endangered plant and animal species.
-So, a visit provides you with a rare opportunity to see living organisms you might not otherwise see elsewhere.
+So, a visit provides you with a rare opportunity to see living flora and fauna like the endangered wood stork you might not otherwise see elsewhere.

 Abita Springs

-Encounter mystical healing waters, seasonal libations, along with the majesty of southern life.
+Encounter stories of mystical healing waters now used for seasonal libations, along with the majesty of southern life.

 View of the Abita Mystery House from the outside